nuxeo-sandbox/nuxeo-website-preview/README.md

 ## The "Main" HTML File

-Whatever the source (a `Folderish` or a .zip), the plugin searches for a main html file using this algorithm:
+Whatever the source (a `Folderish` or a .zip), the plugin searches by default for a "main" html file using this algorithm:

 * Whatever the name, it must be at first level, the plugin does not search in nested folders
 * If, at first level, one file is `index.html`, the document is considered being a website and this file will be returned at the first preview